Yarndale Sock Line 2018

 before bringing the yarn back through to the front and tying with a secure knot.

 4 Post your socks.
 Requests for the Yarndale Sock Line will be running alongside requests for the Yarndale Creative Project which Lucy will be announcing on her blog shortly – whether you plan to take part in just one or both of these, we’re asking for everything to be sent to the same address to help to reduce postage costs.
-To be sure that I will have enough time to photograph the socks and get them up on the Yarndale Sock Line Pinterest board (this is last year’s, you can find 2015’s here) then I need your socks to arrive by Saturday 26 August 2017 please.
+To be sure that I will have enough time to log all the socks before Yarndale (it helps with the distribution afterwards) then I need your socks to arrive by Saturday 1 September 2018 please.
 Here’s the address:

 Yarndale Sock Line